-If you wish or need to add any boot parameters for either the installer or the kernel, press Tab (BIOS boot) or e (UEFI boot).
-This will display the boot command for the selected menu entry and allow you to edit it to suit your needs.
+If you wish or need to add any boot parameters for either the installer or the kernel, press Tab (BIOS boot), or e then down arrow three times then end (UEFI boot).
+This will bring the boot command for the selected menu entry and allow you to edit it to suit your needs.
+Note that the keyboard layout at this point is still QWERTY.
 The help screens (see below) list some common possible options.
 Press Enter (BIOS boot) or F10 (UEFI boot) to boot the installer with your options; pressing Esc will return you to the boot menu and undo any changes you made.